dfe-analytical-services/lsip_dashboard/README.md

 Package control is handled using renv.
 As in the steps above, you will need to run `renv::restore()` if this is your first time using the project.

-### Tests

-UI tests have been created using shinytest that test the app loads, that content appears correctly when different inputs are selected, and that tab content displays as expected.
-More should be added over time as extra features are added.

-GitHub Actions provide CI by running the automated tests and checks for code styling.
-The yaml files for these workflows can be found in the .github/workflows folder.

-The function run_tests_locally() is created in the Rprofile script and is available in the RStudio console at all times to run both the unit and ui tests.

 ### Deployment

-- The app is deployed to the department's shinyapps.io subscription using GitHub actions, to [https://department-for-education.shinyapps.io/la-school-places-scorecards](https://department-for-education.shinyapps.io/la-school-places-scorecards).
+- The app is deployed to the department's shinyapps.io subscription using GitHub actions, to [https://department-for-education.shinyapps.io/local-skills-dashboard/](https://department-for-education.shinyapps.io/local-skills-dashboard).
 The yaml file for this can be found in the .github/workflows folder.

 ### Navigation